neomatrix369/awesome-ai-ml-dl/examples/data/databases/graph/grakn/README.md

 ### Setting your environment

-**Note: you need to do the below only if you are trying to _build your own version_ of the Grakn Docker container and push to _your own Docker Hub repository_.**
+**Note: you need to do the below only if you are trying to _build your own version_ of the Grakn Docker container and push to _your own Docker Hub repository_.
+Otherwise you can skip this section and move on.**

 Ensure your environment has the below variable set, or set it in your `.bashrc` or `.bash_profile` or the relevant startup script: